-The Dean for Graduate Education is initiating the ninth annual request for proposals for use of the student life fee to support the graduate experience in appropriate and creative ways.
+The Office of the Dean for Graduate Education is initiating its annual request for proposals for use of the student life fee to support the graduate experience in appropriate and creative ways.
 Contact Jessica Landry with questions at (617) 253-1958 or gslg [at] mit [dot] edu.

 Who can apply